 - The State used a further witness despite a warning by his uncle that he was likely to be lying.

 - The State speculated that a car burglary was connected with the murders; however, no firm proof linked the burglary to the murders, and the Sheriff acknowledged that no physical evidence linked Willie to the burglary.
 Footprints found at the scene did not match Willie’s footwear; a jacket alleged to be Willie’s was not identified as such by the FBI; and a ‘huggie’ described as being found near Willie’s home was in fact recovered five miles from his house.

 - The State accepted that Willie had alibi evidence up to 11 pm on the evening of the murders (he was at the 2500 Club).
 During post-conviction investigations several witnesses stated that they saw Willie at the club later than 11 pm, including between midnight and almost 1 am.

-- There is a possible pattern of reliance on testimony procured unfairly (see his 1993 case, mentioned below).
+- There is a possible pattern of reliance on testimony procured unfairly (see his 1993 case, mentioned above).

 - African-American people were improperly kept off his trial jury.